samuxyz/mongo-blog/tutorial-review.md

 [react-homepage]

+Next, we will set up the part of the UI to display the blog posts.
 The logic behind showing the blog post content is not too different than the one we saw for `Home`:

 1. When hitting `/posts/post_id` the client calls the server API to fetch the specific blog post.
 2. The post is stored in the component state.